 Easy to put together, these stuffed avocados are perfect to bring to the office or to serve as a first course with dinner.
-Bursting with a creamy mixture of Minute® Cilantro & Lime Jasmine Rice, baby shrimp, diced vegetables and seasonings, this dish tastes complex but couldn’t be easier to make.
+Bursting with a creamy mixture of Minute® Ready to Serve Cilantro & Lime Jasmine Rice, baby shrimp, diced vegetables and seasonings, this dish tastes complex but couldn’t be easier to make.

 Substitute chili powder or creole seasoning for seafood seasoning, if desired.

-To make this dish vegetarian, simply omit the baby shrimp from the filling or substitute with a meat-free alternative.
+To make this dish vegetarian, simply omit the baby shrimp from the filling or substitute them with a meat-free alternative.

 If you’re not a fan of seafood, swap out the baby shrimp for shredded chicken.